 Heirloom Tomato and Onion Quiche

 The recipe was developed for heirloom tomatoes such as Cherokee Purple or Brandywine, but if those aren't available, use whatever kind of tomatoes you like.
 Drain sliced tomatoes on a paper towel before adding them to the quiche, and they won't release as much water.

 Peppery arugula pinch-hits for basil in this memorable pesto from Nebraska chef Kevin Shinn.
 Try it as a spread on baguette slices or as a pasta sauce.

 Sugar Snap Peas with Sesame Seeds

-We gave this popular veggie a new twist with a hint of ginger, some kick from black pepper and a finish of nutty sesame oil and seeds.
+We gave this veggie a new twist with a hint of ginger, some kick from black pepper and a finish of nutty sesame oil and seeds.

 Panzanella (Bread Salad) with Summer Vegetables

 A backyard garden's worth of colorful summer veggies fill this beautiful potluck salad.
 The toasted bread chunks absorb the dressing and juices from the tomatoes; you won't believe how delicious they taste!